liewcc/GemiPersona/README.md

 **What happens next?**
 Once you're comfortable with single-image generation:
-1. Prepare a list of prompts (10, 50, 100 - however many you want)
+1. Enter Prompt
-2. Enter them into the batch interface
+2. Uoload Images
-3. Click "Start Batch Generation"
+3. Click "Start Loop"
-4. Walk away! ☕ Go do something else for a few hours
+4. Walk away! ☕ Go do something else for few tens minutes
 5. Come back to find all your images with their prompts embedded in the metadata
 6. Now you can compare different prompts and their results side-by-side